NREL/OpenStudio-user-documentation/docs/reference/openstudio_results_measure.md

 *Above: Monthly Electricity Consumption table.*

 ## Utility Bills/Rates
 This section includes a table showing average utility rate by fuel as well as a table that shows process and total energy costs by fuel.
-Note that on both tables the "Other" row includes water; as a result when you have added a cost to watter as a fuel the average rate value and units don't make sense for the "Other" row.
-They can be ignored.
+Note that on the Energy Cost Summary table the "Other" row includes water.
+To get an accurate total water cost the model would need to include Water Use Equipment that are representative of both hot and cold water use.
+Traditionally many energy models only include hot water use.
+Therefore, the user should be cautious about using water costs without inspecting the OpenStudio Model to know whether cold water use is included.

 [![Utility Bills/Rates tables](img/openstudio_results/utility_bills_rates.png)](img/openstudio_results/utility_bills_rates.png)